 Surfshark delivers robust security features at a lower price point and allows you to connect an unlimited number of devices.

-9. FAQs about is VPN safe for online banking
+10. FAQs about VPN safety for online banking

-Is VPN safe for online banking iPhone users?
+Is VPN safe for online banking on iPhone?

 Yes, using a VPN on an iPhone is safe and recommended.
 While iOS is secure, it cannot encrypt your internet traffic on public networks without a VPN.